GM alleges Fiat Chrysler spent millions to bribe UAW leaders

 He wrote that GM’s alleged injuries were not caused by FCA violating federal racketeering laws, that GM had not stated a claim that could be granted, and that the people harmed by the bribery scheme were Fiat Chrysler workers.

 In a 2019 lawsuit, GM alleged that Fiat Chrysler bribed officials of the United Auto Workers union to get lower labor costs, giving FCA an advantage over its Detroit-area rival.
 GM alleged that FCA CEO Sergio Marchionne wanted to pressure GM into merging by weakening GM with higher costs.
+Marchionne died in 2018.

 Borman wrote in his ruling that GM’s “pay to harm” theory initially had appeal “but fails on a closer look.”